Siaka Stevens: Foreign policy

 Siaka Stevens reached out to communist countries such as North Korea, Cuba and China upon taking office.
 This led western leaders to initially be wary of him.
 However, he was also a committed Anglophile, who believed that "old friends were the best."
-As a result of this he took a staunchly pro-British approach to numerous foreign policy issues, including voting with Britain at the UN with regards to positions on Spain's claim to Gibraltar and on issues regarding Northern Ireland.
+As a result of this, he took a staunchly pro-British approach to numerous foreign policy issues, including voting with Britain at the UN with regards to positions on Spain's claim to Gibraltar and on issues regarding Northern Ireland.
 Stevens stated that Spain had no legitimate claim to Gibraltar and he had Sierra Leone's delegation to the United Nations vote accordingly.
-Stevens oversaw Sierra Leone's transition from a Constitutional Monarchy with Queen Elizabeth II as the Queen of Sierra Leone, to a republican form of government with no monarchy.
+Stevens oversaw Sierra Leone's transition from a constitutional monarchy with Queen Elizabeth II as the Queen of Sierra Leone, to a republican form of government with no monarchy.
 However, he was "outspokenly pro-British" the entire time, and was not motivated by any form of animosity towards Great Britain or the royal family.
 Despite forming ties with communist nations that were opposed to NATO and the west, Stevens said that outside of Africa, the United Kingdom would remain Sierra Leone's best and truest friend.
 He said he was proud of Britain's role in Sierra Leone's history which he believed was mostly positive.
 He outlined "football, rugby, cricket, boxing, trial by jury, habeas corpus and parliamentary democracy" as all being things Sierra Leone inherited from Britain that he was fond of.
 Stevens also said he was proud of having attended Ruskin College.
-His middle name was "Probyn" and he was named after the British governor Leslie Probyn, who governed Sierra Leone from 1904 to 1910.
+His middle name was "Probyn" after the British governor Leslie Probyn, who governed Sierra Leone from 1904 to 1910.
 He said "the injustices and racialism of the colonial regime in Sierra Leone helped to make me an African nationalist.
 I do not say this in any spirit of hostility to the British I knew in the old days, many of whom I admired, even loved.
 They were doing a difficult job which they had chosen as a nation but not in every case as individuals.
 They were locked into a system of values and prejudices they had acquired from backgrounds and circumstances, which were an inescapable part of history.
 I apportion no blame."

 Retirement

 Stevens retired from office at the end of his term on 28 November 1985.
-After pressuring all other potential successors to step aside, Major-General Joseph Saidu Momoh was sworn in as the new President of the Republic.
+After pressuring all other potential successors to step aside, Major-General Joseph Saidu Momoh was sworn in as the new president of the Republic.
 Stevens died on 29 May 1988 in Freetown.

 Partly due to Stevens' authoritarian excesses, Sierra Leone's current constitution limits the president to two five-year terms, even if they are nonsuccessive.